How England deployed dark arts and cool heads to silence Australian noise

 But this wasn’t the Euros final.
 This wasn’t Wembley.
 This time England were the enemy, deep in the land of Matildas fever.
 This time they faced the crowd, the noise, the jeers and boos, the helicopters hovering over their training session and splashing photos of their plans across the morning newspapers.
 They faced Australia’s biggest night in a generation.
 They faced the spirit of Cathy Freeman, and a moment that would unify the country.
 They faced Sam Kerr, and they heard the eruption that greeted the star of the World Cup finally having her moment.

 The Lionesses faced all that but did not shake.
-Instead, they turned it into a first World Cup final, in a tournament that has been defined by the problems and challenges that have blocked their every turn.
+Instead, they turned it into their first World Cup final, and end point for a tournament that has been defined by the problems and challenges that have blocked their every turn.
 For England, this was the anti-Euros final, as the Lionesses got one game away from their World Cup dream while denying the hosts a shot at theirs.

 As England tamed the atmosphere in Sydney, and Sweet Caroline rang around the quickly emptying Stadium Australia, they did so with the coldest and most clinical performance of Sarina Wiegman’s reign.
 The Lionesses fouled, the Lionesses wasted time, the Lionesses picked up cheap yellow cards and took away Australia’s momentum.
 But they also played, they controlled, and they were the better team for large spells.
 And when Kerr burst forward and struck an unstoppable shot past Mary Earps, England managed to overturn the story of the World Cup and produce something from nothing all over again.